 It forms while an embryo is developing in the womb.
 It starts as an embryonic urogenital sinus.
 This sinus later develops into the urinary and reproductive organs.

-It is exactly the same in male and female embryos until the 10th or 12th week of gestation.
+It is exactly the same in male and female embryos until the

 After this, hormones called androgens start forming the prostate in male embryos.
 These hormones create male prostate activity once a person enters puberty.